Beta Reader Information

 • Reviews:

-After the book release, it would be ever so helpful for the book, and for me as an Author, if you would eave a good/decent/honest review on Amazon, Goodreads, Apple Books, Barnes & Noble, Kobo, Scribd or anywhere else the book is sold, OR on your social media (see below).
-One or the other is okay, a few would be amazing, or All would be a godsend.
+After the book release, it would be ever so helpful for the book, and for me as an Author, if you would leave a good/decent/honest review on Amazon, Goodreads, Apple Books, Barnes & Noble, Kobo, Hoopla, or anywhere else the book is sold, OR on your social media (see below).
+One or the other is okay, a few would be amazing, or all would be a godsend.

 • This step is not required for Beta Readers, but is for ARC Copies.